Explore the release highlights, usage notes, and known issues for webMethods.io Integration.

 After webMethods.io Integration is upgraded, the older version browser’s cache and cookies are not cleared automatically.
 This may lead to incorrect display of page content.
 Ensure that you clear the browser’s cache manually after every upgrade, and then log in to webMethods.io Integration.

 webMethods.io Integration is best experienced when the scale and layout are adjusted to the below settings:

 webMethods.io Integration supports Transport Layer Security (TLS) version 1.1 and version 1.2 for connectivity.

 Information on major releases, hotfixes, and patch releases including the latest statistics on cloud system availability, system performance, and security are available on the Cloud Trust Center.

-If you are using hybrid connectivity and when you update the on-premises settings for the first time after the webMethods.io Integration v3.0 upgrade, restart the on-premises webMethods Integration Server.
+If you are using hybrid connectivity and when you update the on-premises settings (Update Settings) for the first time after the webMethods.io Integration v3.0 upgrade, restart the on-premises webMethods Integration Server.
 After restart, upload the on-premises account to resume hybrid connectivity.
 This is applicable for all the on-premises Integration Servers connecting to webMethods.io Integration.

 Click here and select the Show IP option on the Software AG Cloud Regions website for information regarding IP addresses.

 If you have changed the user password in the Software AG Cloud Administration Users page, in the webMethods Cloud Settings page in webMethods Integration Server Administrator, update the new user password, disable and then enable the webMethods Cloud Account, and then again upload the webMethods Cloud Application to webMethods.io Integration.